 Why should you make your own DIY body powder?
 Because a lot of the store-bought ones contain artificial fragrances and talc.
 Talc “may contain the known carcinogen asbestos” and it’s best to avoid rubbing it into your skin.
 (1)

 It’s not hard to make your own homemade body powder recipe.
 Basically, you need a base powder, some herbs, and essential oil.
 Mix your favorites together and enjoy!
 This is super easy to customize for your family or to give as gifts.

-Some Options for Your Homemade Body Powder Recipe
+Options to Personalize Your Body Powder

-Base powders: Remember to get non-gmo ingredients!
+Remember to get non-gmo ingredients!

 - benzonite clay

-- cosmetic clay / kaolin [great if you want to use it primarily on your face]
+- cosmetic clay/kaolin (great if you want to use it primarily on your face)

 - garbanzo bean flour